Misakihime21/UE_PlatformGame/README.md

 - the Shinbi character added;
 - changed the view on camera boom and the character's movement;
 - the basics obstacles added;
-- health bar widget with changeble color.
+- health bar widget with changeble color;
+- respawn and checkpoints.

 CROUCHING
 - added new Input for Ctrl (crouching), E (interaction);